Menen Asfaw

-Menen Asfaw (baptismal name: Walatta Giyorgis; 25 March 1889 – 15 February 1962) was Empress of the Ethiopian Empire as the wife of Emperor Haile Selassie.
+Menen Asfaw (baptismal name: Walatta Giyorgis; 25 March 1889 – 15 February 1962) was Empress of Ethiopia as the wife of Emperor Haile Selassie.

 Family

 Menen Asfaw was born in Ambassel, located in Wollo Province of Ethiopian Empire on 25 March 1889.
-She was the daughter of Asfaw, Jantirar of Ambassel and Woizero Sehin Michael.
-Her mother was the daughter of the King Mikael of Wollo and her uncle was Lij Iyasu.
+She was the daughter of Asfaw, Jantirar of Ambassel and Woizero Sehin Mikael.
+Her mother was the daughter of the King Mikael of Wollo and her half-uncle was Lij Iyasu.

 According to both published and unpublished reports, the then Woizero Menen Asfaw was first given in marriage by her family to the prominent Wollo nobleman, Dejazmach Ali Mohammed of Cherecha at a very young age, as was the prevailing custom.
-She bore him two children, a daughter, Woizero Belaynesh Ali, and a son, Jantirar Asfaw Ali.
+They had two children, a daughter, Woizero Belaynesh Ali, and a son, Jantirar Asfaw Ali.
 This first marriage ended in divorce, and her natal family then arranged for Woizero Menen to marry Dejazmach Amede Ali Aba-Deyas, another very prominent nobleman of Wollo.
 She bore her second husband two children as well, a daughter, Woizero Desta Amede, and a son, Jantirar Gebregziabiher Amede.
-Following the sudden death of her second husband, Woizero Menen's grandfather, Negus Mikael arranged her marriage to Ras Leulseged Atnaf Seged, a prominent Shewan nobleman, who was considerably older than Woizero Menen in late 1909 or early 1910.
+Following the sudden death of her second husband, Woizero Menen's grandfather, Negus Mikael arranged her marriage to Ras Leul Sagad Atnaf Seged, a prominent Shewan nobleman, who was considerably older than Woizero Menen in late 1909 or early 1910.
 It is unclear whether Woizero Menen was married to the aged nobleman (and secured a divorce shortly afterwards to marry her royal groom) or whether there was only an engagement between them which was broken without ado.

-Woizero Menen probably met Dejazmach Tafari Makonnen (later the Emperor Haile Selassie) at the home of her uncle, Lij Iyasu.
+Woizero Menen probably met Dejazmach Tafari Makonnen (later the Emperor Haile Selassie) at the home of her half-uncle, Lij Iyasu.
 The rapport between the two may have inspired Lij Iyasu to attempt to bind Dejazmach Tafari to him more firmly through marriage ties.
-He therefore terminated the arrangement (whether marriage or engagement) between Woizero Menen and Ras Leulseged, and sent her to Harar to marry Dejazmach Tafari Makonnen.
-Ras Leulseged apparently did not hold a grudge against Dejazmach Tafari for this circumstance, blaming it entirely on Lij Iyasu who had ordered it.
+He therefore terminated the arrangement (whether marriage or engagement) between Woizero Menen and Ras Leul Sagad, and sent her to Harar to marry Dejazmach Tafari Makonnen.
+Ras Leul Sagad apparently did not hold a grudge against Dejazmach Tafari for this circumstance, blaming it entirely on Lij Iyasu who had ordered it.
 Indeed, he was among the leaders who fought on the side of Dejazmach Tafari Makonnen in the Battle of Segale, and died in that battle.